Target365/sdk-for-node/README.md

 ```
 openssl ec -in private.key -pubout -out public.key
 ```
-You can then send us the `public.key` file.
 The file should look something like this:
 ```
 -----BEGIN PUBLIC KEY-----
 MFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAEuVHnFqJxiBC9I5+8a8Sx66brBCz3